hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/workspaces.md

 ## Description

 This section describes the usage of Workspaces.
-In short: a Workspace provides group shared file spaces for temporary (SCRATCH) and persitent (project) data and applications.
+In short: a Workspace provides group shared file spaces for temporary (SCRATCH) and persitent (PROJECT) data and applications.
 Permissions can be managed by the Workspace owner in a primary (read/write) and a secondary (read only) group.
 Furthermore, SLURM accounting will be based related to these Workspace.
 A Workspace can be requested using the ServicePortal request form:

 [//]: # (TODO provide link to the application page)